fspacheco/playground-UlMWyvCJ/lessons/lesson5.md

 ## Appending one string at the end of another - `strcat`

-The `strcat` function is used to append one string (source) at the end of another string (destination).
+The `strcat` function is used to concatenate one string (source) at the end of another string (destination).
 It does the following:

 1. Takes the destination string.
 2. Finds the NULL character.